Wallace MacDonald

 Wallace Archibald MacDonald (5 May 1891 – 30 October 1978) was a Canadian silent film actor and film producer.

 Biography

 MacDonald was born in Mulgrave, Nova Scotia, Canada, and attended school in Sydney, Nova Scotia.

 He started as a messenger boy with the Dominion Steel Company in Sydney, Nova Scotia.
 He later worked up to teller with the Royal Bank branch in Sydney before the bank transferred him to Vancouver, British Columbia.
+His first venture into acting came with a stock theater company in Vancouver.
 From there, he moved to California, where he acted on the stage before making inroads into Hollywood.
+He gained other acting experience with stock companies in Texas and Arizona.